Test Scores and Passing Standards

-The TASC and TASC-ASL Analytic Feedback Scales in the test preparation manual for TASC and TASC-ASL provide additional information that further defines the criteria for effective sign communication.
+The TASC and TASC-ASL Analytic Feedback Scales in the test preparation manuals for TASC and TASC-ASL provide additional information that further defines the criteria for effective sign communication.
 As a part of the scoring process, candidates who do not pass the test receive feedback on their score report indicating the performance characteristics in which they may need improvement.
-For the TASC and TASC-ASL, these performance characteristics have been defined as range of communication, comprehension and intelligibility, as demonstrated through fluency, vocabulary/grammar and use of space.
+For the TASC and TASC-ASL, these performance characteristics have been defined as range of communication; comprehension and intelligibility, as demonstrated through fluency; vocabulary/grammar; and use of space.

 Back to Top